-The following Risk & Compliance guidance note Produced in partnership with Michael Potts of Byrne and Partners LLP provides comprehensive and up to date legal information covering:
+The following Risk & Compliance practice note Produced in partnership with Michael Potts of Byrne and Partners LLP provides comprehensive and up to date legal information covering:

 As of exit day (31 January 2020), the UK is no longer an EU Member State, but it has entered an implementation period during which it continues to be treated by the EU as a Member State for many purposes.
 The UK must continue to adhere to its obligations under EU law.
 The Competition and Markets Authority (CMA) has issued guidance on how the UK’s exit from the EU affects its powers and processes for competition law enforcement and merger control enforcement during the transition period, towards the end of that period, and after it ends.